 - Severe withdrawal symptoms: When not drinking, they may experience severe withdrawal symptoms such as tremors or seizures.

 - Isolation: Due to the damaging effects alcohol has had on an individual’s relationships and the shame associated with addiction.

 Treatment for End-Stage Alcoholism

 Treatment options for end-stage alcoholism may include hospice care, palliative care, or hospitalization to manage complications.
 However, recovery is possible at any stage of alcoholism.

-Medical detoxification: The doctor will advise when to begin medical detoxification for alcohol withdrawal.
-Similar to middle-stage alcoholism, they may prescribe medications (naltrexone, acamprosate, and disulfiram) to help manage the withdrawal symptoms and reduce cravings.
+- Medical detoxification: The doctor will advise when to begin medical detoxification for alcohol withdrawal.
+Like middle-stage alcoholism, they may prescribe medications (naltrexone, acamprosate, and disulfiram) to help manage the withdrawal symptoms and reduce cravings.